Random matrix ensembles and integrable differential identities: Thermodynamic limit of the orthogonal ensemble

 \subsection{Reduced even Pfaff hierarchy: continuum limit}

 { }

 We now build up on Theorem~\ref{theo:discrete_chain} to study the behaviour of the order parameters in the thermodynamic limit for the orthogonal ensemble where the Hamiltonian contains even power interactions only.
-The thermodynamic limit is realised via the continuum limit of the reduced even Pfaff lattice, i.e.\ the system of equations~\eqref{pfaff_lattice}.
-As odd couplings $t_{1}, t_{3},\dots$ do not appear in this reduction, in the following, for the sake of simplicity, with a slight abuse of notation we redefine $\mathbf{t}$ as constituted by even couplings only, i.e.
+The thermodynamic limit is realised via the continuum limit of the reduced even Pfaff lattice, i.e.\ the system of equations~\eqref{pfaff_lattice}. { We recall that, as detailed in Theorem \ref{theo:discrete_chain}, we work here with null odd couplings and $\mathbf{t} = (t_2, \,t_4,\,\dots, t_{2n},\dots)$.}